+Inter Agency Guidelines For Case Management & Child Protection - The role of case management in the protection of children: A guide for policy & programme managers and caseworkers (2014) Case Management Task Force, Section 2.

 Guidance for Emergency Case Funds: They must be authorised easily and administered locally to serve their purpose; they must be in place in grants; they should have some boundaries (e.g. linked to the case plan or for key emergency issues); they must be clearly explained to the client for transparency and to minimise expectations of further support at regular intervals.
 They should not be regular or ongoing, or seen as being the purpose of case work as this can distort the relationship.